mukamisha/PasswordLocker/README.md

     *you can create a credential account or choose other given otions according to your choice *for any option if you choose Exit , you automatically exit from the application

-## BDD
-    *you first create user account
-    *you login into that account
-    *you can create a credential account or choose other given otions according to your choice *for any option if you choose Exit , you automatically exit from the application
 ## This is my project link
 https://github.com/mukamisha/PasswordLocker